HEaslea/SDE_Notes/TOREREAD/The Role Of the Default Constructor.md

 `Entity a = "Cherno";` Otherwise this wouldn't work.

 **Implicit Construction**  is a thing now.
-You can use that however the fuck you want fella.
+You can use that however you want fella.

 The idea is that C++ thinks that it can convert the literals into an `Entity` in this case.